spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 # Analyze Costs

-Ocean for Apache Spark (Ocean Spark) provides full visibility into the cost of your Ocean Spark cluster, including a view of your total cloud costs over time.
+Ocean for Apache Spark (Ocean Spark) provides full visibility into the cost of your Ocean Spark cluster, including a view of your total cloud compute costs over time.
 In addition, detailed information about your cloud consumption is provided in cost breakdown views showing core and application hours used.

 ## Get Started